-Our exposure to market risk includes interest rate fluctuations in connection with our 2021 BSP Term Loan (see Note 5 - Debt) and our JPMorgan ABL Facility (see Note 6 - Credit Facilities).
-As of March 31, 2023, we have \$30.2 million of outstanding indebtedness under our BSP Term Loan which is due June 2027 with interest at either (i) LIBOR plus 6.50% - 7.00% (determined by reference to a net leverage pricing grid), subject to a 1.00% LIBOR floor, or (ii) base rate plus 5.50% - 6.00% (determined by reference to a net leverage pricing grid), subject to a 2.00% base rate floor.
+Our exposure to market risk includes interest rate fluctuations in connection with our JPMorgan ABL Facility (see Note 6 - Credit Facilities).
 Borrowings under our JPMorgan ABL Facility bear interest at either (i) LIBOR plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
-Borrowings under the 2021 BSP Term Loan and JPMorgan ABL Facility are therefore subject to risk based upon prevailing market interest rates.
+Borrowings under the JPMorgan ABL Facility are therefore subject to risk based upon prevailing market interest rates.
 Interest rate risk may result from many factors, including governmental monetary and tax policies, domestic and international economic and political considerations and other factors that are beyond our control.
-No borrowings were made under the revolving credit facility during the three-month period ended March 31, 2023.
+During the three-month period ended June 30, 2023, we utilized the revolving credit facility to borrow \$10 million, and subsequently, the entire amount was repaid, resulting in no outstanding balances as of June 30, 2023.